 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the compsci degrees they offer, see the list below.

-Any student who is interested in computer science has to look into Connecticut College.
+Any student who is interested in computer science has to check out Connecticut College.
 Located in the city of New London, Conn College is a private not-for-profit college with a small student population.
-This college ranks 5th out of 28 colleges for overall quality in the state of Connecticut.

-It's hard to beat University of Connecticut if you wish to pursue a degree in computer science.
-Located in the suburb of Storrs, UCONN is a public university with a fairly large student population.
-A Best Colleges rank of #86 out of 2,217 schools nationwide means UCONN is a great university overall.
+It is difficult to beat University of Connecticut if you want to pursue a degree in computer science.
+Located in the fringe town of Storrs, UCONN is a public university with a very large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.